metz-theolab/stemmabench/README.md

 [] Add support for ancient languages (greek, hebrew mainly) => Will be done through using MACULA API [] Add the possibility to work with contamination
+[] Add support for missing manuscripts (new variable in stemma generation)